Syllabus, Bachelor's level, 1FA207

 - Department of Physics and Astronomy

-30 credits in mathematics and 60 credits in physics.
+30 ECTS credits of mathematics and 60 ECTS credits of physics.

 The two- and N-body problem.
-Calculations of position coordinates from orbital elements.
+The relation between position coordinates and orbital elements.
 Calculations of orbital elements from observational data.
 Numerical calculations of orbits.
 Evolution of orbits for asteroids and comets.
 The Lagrangian planetary equations.
-Basic rocket science.
+The long-term stability of the solar system.